duncandeng2014/LetterCombination/README.md

 # LetterCombination
-Provide functionality to accept input digits from console and convert the digits into letters.
+Provide functionality to accept input digits from console, convert the digits into letters, then output the result to console.